trebek1/JavaDesignPatterns/visitor/readme.md

 -- pass the visitor into the visitable product
 -- use the accept method to call the correct version of the calc

+-- accept method accepts a visitor
+-- visitor then can call visit on (this)
+-- the implementation of visitor is overloaded so based on (this) you get differerent calcs